Skip to main content

 Mentions inside LLMs are becoming the new measure of authority:

-1. Reddit dominates as a source in Google AI Overviews (21%) and Perplexity (46.7%).
+1. Reddit is the top-cited source, holding 3.5% share of voice.
+The platform specifically dominates in Google AI Overviews (21%) and Perplexity (46.7%).

-3. YouTube ranks second for AI Overviews (18.8%) and Perplexity (13.9%).
+3. YouTube comes in third with 1.63% of overall AI-driven search citations.
+It ranks second for AI Overviews (18.8%) and Perplexity (13.9%).

-4. Profound reports that early adopters using their service saw a 25–40% lift in share-of-voice within their first 60 days.
+5. Profound reports that early adopters using their service saw a 25–40% lift in share-of-voice within their first 60 days.

 Big brands dominate today, but smaller companies can earn meaningful visibility by publishing where AI tools pull their data.